wrex/lessons/content/post/2018-12-18-the-frying-pan.md

 The red note labeled "R" is the root, or the note "A".
 Notice how the root note is at the "heel" of the frying pan shape.
 Remember this, it'll come in handy as we move this shape around for other chords.

-That diagram labels each note with it's function relative to the A minor triad (chord).
+That diagram labels each note with its function relative to the A minor triad (chord).
 The function of a note changes every time the underlying chord changes, but every note also has a fixed name that never changes.
 Here's the exact same diagram, but using note names rather than its function:

 {{< figure src="/img/neck-diagrams/frying-pan-by-note.png" title="The Frying Pan shape with note names" width="100%" >}}